These Auntie Anne's-style gluten free soft pretzels with sweet mustard dipping sauce will keep you from having “just one” gluteny pretzel at the mall!

 - Combine all the ingredients in a medium-sized bowl, and whisk to combine well.
 The dry mustard powder really gives the sauce a nice depth of flavor, but it is entirely optional.
 Set the sauce aside.

-Boil the risen pretzels.
+Boil and bake the risen pretzels.

-- As the dough nears the end of its rise, preheat your oven to 400°F.
+- As the dough nears the end of its rise, preheat your oven to 400ยฐF.

 - In a large pot, make the baking soda bath by dissolving the baking soda and salt in approximately 6 cups of water, and bringing it to a rolling boil over medium-high heat.